IIIM-IS/AERA/README.md

 * Need CSTController::inject_goal:461 new View resilience 9999 to keep goal commands until used.
 * OIDs are not in order of creation.
 (Only order of binding to a view.)
 * Program "guards" which check boolean constraints are different than model "guards" which assign values to variables.
 * `pong.2.simplified.replicode`: Prediction is made after the actual fact is injected.
-(But the prediction doesn't look at it.)
+(But the prediction doesn't look at it, and the prediction check uses the output of auto focus which correctly doesn't appear until the next frame.)
 * For external cmd, need a program to intercept (fact (goal (fact (cmd ...)))) and eject the cmd.
   Such a goal abduced from a mdl is put in primary, so the program must be instantiated in primary.
   [Maybe not in primary.
 Need to understand how simulated goals are committed, and to which group.]